-The next subsections present results under both strong and weak scaling.
+The next two subsections present the results of our algorithm under both strong and weak scaling application execution scenarios.

-5.1 Strong Scaling
+5.1.
+Strong Scaling

 Under strong scaling, the number of processes is increased under the same program input.
 We tested our clustering algorithm on the NAS benchmarks under strong scaling.
-Fig. 5 depicts four bars per configuration: (1) the execution overhead for the NAS benchmarks during the intercompression step for call-path+parameter clustering, (2) reference clustering, (3) without clustering and (4) application execution time with instrumentation.
+Fig. 5 depicts four bars per configuration: (1) the execution cost for the NAS benchmarks during the inter-node compression step for Call-path+Parameter clustering, (2) reference clustering, (3) without clustering and (4) application execution time with instrumentation.
 The x-axis of the graph denotes the number of processes participating in inter-node compression.
-The y-axis is the execution overhead in seconds shown on a logarithmic scale.
-The execution overhead of without clustering means regular inter-node reduction/compression within ScalaTrace V2.
+The y-axis is the execution time in seconds shown on a logarithmic scale.
+The execution cost without clustering refers to regular inter-node reduction/compression within ScalaTrace V2.

-As the figure shows, call-path+parameter clustering has orders of magnitude smaller overhead than without clustering.
-For all benchmarks, the overhead of call-path clustering is less than 50% of total program execution time in contrast to the original inter-node compression without clustering of ScalaTrace, which sometimes exceeds the application runtime for larger number of processes.
-Notice that these benchmark runtimes are relatively short (seconds) while large-scale applications generally run for hours but experience similar inter-node compression overheads as these benchmarks.
-Call-path+parameter clustering also has orders of magnitude smaller execution overhead than reference clustering for most benchmarks.
-This is due to the number of processes involved in inter-node compression, as depicted in Table 4 for P=256.
-For MG, call-path+parameter clustering and reference clustering have almost the same number of parameters.
-Nonetheless, the overhead is smaller than that of reference clustering because most of the clusters in call-path+parameter clustering are sub-clusters.
-For some Ps, such as P=256 for BT and LU or P=1024 for SP, the call-path+parameter clustering overhead is very close to the reference signature because, after clustering, the number of processes involved in inter-node compression is in the same order of magnitude.
-However, at the end of this section, we show that call-path+parameter clustering performs significantly better than reference clustering in terms of space complexity, including but not limited to these configurations.
+As the figure shows, Call-path+Parameter clustering has orders of magnitude smaller cost than without clustering.
+For all benchmarks, the cost of call-path clustering is less than 50% of total program execution time - in contrast to the original inter-node compression without clustering of ScalaTrace, which sometimes exceeds the application runtime for larger number of processes.
+Notice that these benchmark runtimes are relatively short (seconds) while large-scale applications generally run for hours but experience similar inter-node compression costs as these benchmarks.
+Callpath+Parameter clustering also has orders of magnitude smaller execution cost than reference clustering for most benchmarks.
+This is due to the number of processes involved in inter-node compression, as depicted in Table 5 for P=256.
+For MG, Callpath+Parameter clustering and reference clustering have almost the same number of parameters.
+Nonetheless, the cost is smaller than that of reference clustering because most of the clusters in Call-path+Parameter clustering are sub-clusters.
+For some Ps, such as P=256 for BT and LU or P=1024 for SP, the call-path+Parameter clustering cost is very close to the reference signature because, after clustering, the number of processes involved in inter-node compression is in the same order of magnitude.
+However, at the end of this section, we show that Call-path+Parameter clustering performs significantly better than reference clustering in terms of space complexity, including but not limited to these configurations.
 Notice that that application time of IS is lower at P=256 than at P=1024 indicating that there is not enough work per node left at the latter, i.e., it has hit its limit under strong scaling.

-Without Clustering Call-path+Parameter Clustering CALLER Reference Clustering CALLER Application Time Figure 7: Replay Time of Traces - Strong Scaling - Nodes/Tasks=1/16
+Figure 7: Replay Times (Strong Scaling) - Nodes/Tasks=1/16

-Table 4: # Processes Involved in Inter-Node Compression for Clustering Approaches, P=256
+Table 5: # Processes Involved in Inter-Node Compression for Clustering Approaches, P=256

 Pgm Call-path+Param Cl.
 Ref.
 Cl. w/o Clustering

 BT 3 41 256

 CG 16 256 256

-\mathbf{FT} 1 256 256
+FT 1 256 256

 IS 3 21 256

 LU 9 16 256

 MG 64 72 256

 SP 3 53 256